- 1. Introduction

 10. People Leaving Prison: Ordinary Residence

-Therefore, where a person requires a specified type of accommodation (see Ordinary Residence) to be arranged to meet their eligible needs on release from prison, the local authority should start from a presumption that they remain ordinarily resident in the area in which they were ordinarily resident before the start of their sentence.
+Therefore, where an adult requires a specified type of accommodation (see Ordinary Residence chapter) to be arranged on release from prison to meet their eligible needs, the local authority should start from an assumption that they remain ordinarily resident in the area in which they were ordinarily resident before the start of their sentence.

 11. End of Life Care

 Local authorities should work with the prison healthcare provider to ensure that the care and support needs of the prisoner are met throughout the provision of end of life care.